-- A bachelor's degree from an accredited institution or equivalent education or work experience. - Successful completion of all three exam levels of the CFA program.
+- A bachelor's degree from an accredited institution or equivalent education or work experience. - Successful completion of all three exam levels of the CFA program. - Have 48 months of acceptable professional work experience in the investment decision-making process.

 Alex Mosman, CFA® - continued